startwind/forrest/readme.md

 ./forrest.phar directory:list
 ```

 Choose the repositories you want to use.
 Behind every of those there can be many commands.
+To learn more about the official repositories visit our [directory documentation](docs/directory.md).

 ## Commands